jahody/hackathon/README.md

 # AI HACKATHON
-My role was to prepare data set for the competition (notebook 1) and if the task is feasible (notebooks 2 and 3).
+My role was to prepare data set for the competition (notebook 1) and check if the task was feasible (notebooks 2 and 3).
 I was able to predict with 70% accurancy if a certain reminder led to confirmation of an appointment.
+I also tested the model for a potential deployment - to see what type of reminder at which time led to the highest probability of confirmation.

 ### NOTEBOOKS
 1-data.ipybn  - data gathering, cleaning, feature engineering